alexcu2718/fdf/README.md

 I've found a much more rigorous way of doing some bit tricks via this, there's unstable features included so I thought I'd appreciate the backing of validated work like stdlib to ideally 'covalidate' my work, aka less leaps of logic required to make the assessment.

+Some bits MIGHT be broken, the main use case to any user is error free( they'll just pop up more later on, I have too many tests and it's really just that easy to get them in C)

 ## WHY?

 Well, I found find slow, I didn't know fd existed, I didn't expect some random test project to actually be good.